darkceius/cf-v2/README.md

 # CFrame Animator V2
 by SynoCrypts/Darkceius
 ----------------------------
-You can find the source code of the plugin and the model here.
+You can find the source code of the plugin/module here.